 A visit to Rome is a step back in time; from the magnificent Colosseum, one of Rome’s greatest architectural achievements, to the feeling of centuries of turbulent history under your feet.
-A visit to the Eternal City is not complete without experiencing the opulence of the Vatican with its vast museums, dark tombs and, of course, Michelangelo’s Sistine Chapel, where you can gaze upon one of the most renowned artworks of the high Renaissance.
-Another must-see is the Trevi Fountain, the most famous and beautiful in all of Rome - make sure to bring a spare Euro to throw in!
+A visit to the Eternal City is not complete without experiencing the opulence of the Vatican with its vast museums, dark tombs and, of course, the Sistine Chapel, where you can gaze upon Michelangelo's renowned artwork.
+Another must-see is the Trevi Fountain - make sure to bring a spare Euro to throw in!

 Flight from UK to Rome

 On arrival, transfer by coach to hotel